A Fingerprint Database Generation Method for RIS-Assisted Indoor Positioning: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel fingerprint database generation method for RIS-assisted WFL.
 First, we introduce a general and flexible cluster-based channel modeling approach to simulate RIS-assisted wireless propagation.
 Next, a spatial consistency procedure is proposed to capture spatially consistent channel parameters.
 Finally, the process for generating the fingerprint database is outlined.
+Furthermore, important practical application issues are resolved including online synchronization, RIS phase configuration and MC effect.
 Extensive simulations are performed on the generated fingerprint database, and the results demonstrate the significant potential of incorporating RIS to enhance WFL.
 The proposed database generation method will facilitate future research on RIS-assisted WFL.

 \appendices

 \ifCLASSOPTIONcaptionsoff

 \fi